Peter Reynolds (physicist)

-Peter James Reynolds is a theoretical physicist serving as a senior research scientist (ST) at the Army Research Office (ARO).
+Peter James Reynolds is a theoretical physicist serving as the senior research scientist (ST) for the Physical Sciences at the Army Research Office (ARO), a position he has held since 2007.
 He was formerly the ARO Physics Division chief and a program manager for atomic and molecular physics.
 Prior to joining ARO in 2003 he was at the Office of Naval Research, serving as a program officer, starting in 1988.